iamnabeelrahman/UpSkillMafia-Tasks/Task 32/frontend/README.md

   - /register -> for registring a user
   - /login -> for loging in
   - /save ->  for saving users details ( only users with valid token can save )
-  - /read -> for reading users details ( only users with valid token can save )
+  - /read -> for reading users details ( only users with valid token can read )

 ## Setup Instructions